Skip to main content

 Resistance Training as a Potent Endocrine Stimulus

-If nutrition provides the building blocks for testosterone, provides the demand.
+If nutrition provides the building blocks for testosterone, resistance training provides the demand.
 A bout of heavy, compound resistance exercise is a potent physiological stressor that elicits a robust, acute hormonal response.
 This is the body’s adaptive mechanism at work.
 The mechanical tension and metabolic stress of lifting weights signals a need for tissue repair and growth, a process orchestrated by anabolic hormones, chief among them testosterone.

 The mechanism is multifaceted: